AndresM77/316Proj/backend/README.md

 ```bash
 npm start
 ```
-and this will load the top 100 rows of tempurature data into the table.
+and this will load the top 100 rows of temperature data into the table.